First published in London, 1612.

 Another important manuscript relating to Chapman is the so-called Dobell-White MS

 One of the anonymous letters in the Dobell-White MS (No. 21: f.
 19v), which Eccles originally attributed to George Chapman, has been attributed to the dramatist's brother Thomas Chapman in Albert H. Tricomi, Two Letters concerning George Chapman, Modern Language Review, 75 (1980), 241-8.
-Tricomi also prints here Thomas Chapman's petition to Sir Edward Phelips, Master of the Rolls, 18 November 1611, now in the
+Tricomi also prints here Thomas Chapman's petition to Sir Edward Phelips, Master of the Rolls, 18 November 1611, now in the National Archives, Kew (C31/A1/169).

 Other documents of biographical interest relating to Chapman (in the National Archives, Kew) are discussed in Eccles; in Jean Robertson, Modern Language Review, 40 (1945), 157-65; and in C.J.
 Sisson and Robert Butman, George Chapman, 1612-22: Some New Facts, Modern Language Review, 46 (1951), 185-90.

-Among the items given entries below, a few of Chapman's poems and some extracts from his plays are found copied in seventeenth-century miscellanies (notabaly Nicholas Burghe's:
+Among the items given entries below, a few of Chapman's poems and some extracts from his plays are found copied in seventeenth-century miscellanies (notabaly Nicholas Burghe's: ChG 1, ChG 2, ChG 5).
+For some musical pieces, largely preserved in manuscript sources which may belong to entertainments by Chapman, see Four Hundred Songs and Dances from the Stuart Masque, ed.
+Andrew J. Sabol (Providence, Rhode Island, 1978), passim (esp.
+Nos.
+78, 90-2, 106, 109, 183, 261-8).

 Some 34 documents or entries relating to Chapman's The Memorable Masque … of the Middle Temple and Lincoln's Inn presented at Court in 1613 are edited by Tucker Orbison in Malone Society Collections Volume XII (Oxford 1983), and by John R. Elliott in Collections XV (Oxford, 1993), 171-94 (pp. 173-7).
 The Masque of the Twelve Months (1619) which was first printed, in a garbled format, by J.P.
-Collier in 1848 is now also generally accepted as by Chapman, despite the unreliability of Collier, even though the manuscript he used is still untraced (
+Collier in 1848 is now also generally accepted as by Chapman, despite the unreliability of Collier, even though the manuscript he used is still untraced (ChG 11.5).

 First published in London, 1612.

-See
+See ChG 2.

 First published in The Works of George Chapman, ed.
 R.H.
 Shepherd, II, Poems and Minor Translations (London, 1875).
 Bartlett, pp. 373-4.